-Deputy Coordinators have been designated by the Title IX Coordinator to provide assistance with the investigation process.
+Deputy Coordinators have been designated by the Title IX Coordinator to provide assistance with the Title IX process.
 The Deputy Coordinators are:

-Heather Burky Human Resources Specialist
+Heather Burky Human Resources Specialist (717) 391-6935 Email Burky@stevenscollege.edu Address: 750 East King Street Lancaster, PA 17602

-Email Burky@stevenscollege.edu

-Address: 750 East King Street Lancaster PA 17602

-Office for Civil Rights.
+Chris Metzler, PhD, Dean of Student Services (717) 299-7794 Email: Metzler@stevenscollege.edu Address: 750 East King Street Lancaster, PA 17602 Office for Civil Rights.
 In addition to the procedures in this Policy for reporting to the Title IX Coordinator, individuals may also contact the Office for Civil Rights (OCR):

-U.S. Department of Education Office for Civil Rights
+US Department of Education

-Lyndon Baines Johnson Department of Education Bldg.
-400 Maryland Avenue, SW

-Washington, DC 20202-1100
+Office for Civil Rights Lyndon Baines Johnson Department of Education Bldg.
+400 Maryland Avenue, SW Washington, DC 20202-1100 Telephone: 800-421-3481 Fax: 202-453-6012 TDD: 800-877-8339 Email: OCR@ed.gov

-Telephone: 800-421-3481

-Fax: 202-453-6012 TDD: 800-877-8339

-Email: OCR@ed.gov

-7.2 Overview of Response Obligations.
+7.2 OVERVIEW OF RESPONSE OBLIGATIONS.

-Upon receiving notice of potential sexual harassment prohibited under Title IX, the College is obligated to promptly respond in a manner that is not deliberately indifferent and is not clearly unreasonable in light of the known circumstances.
+Upon receiving notice of potential sexual harassment prohibited under Title IX, the College is obligated to promptly respond in a manner that is not deliberately indifferent and is not clearly unreasonable, in light of, the known circumstances.